-Evidence-Informed Public Health
+Evidence-Informed Decision Making in Public Health

-What is Evidence-Informed Public Health?
+What is Evidence-Informed Decision Making in Public Health?

 Put simply, it means finding, using and sharing what works in public health.

-STAGES in the Evidence-Informed Public Health process
+STEPS in Evidence-Informed Decision Making in Public Health

 A model for evidence-informed decision making in public health